Denis Johnson: Early years

 Denis Johnson was born on July 1, 1949, in Munich, West Germany.
 Growing up, he also lived in the Philippines, Japan, and the suburbs of Washington, D.C.
 His father, Alfred Johnson, worked for the State Department as a liaison between the USIA and the CIA.
 His mother, the former Vera Louise Childress, was a homemaker.
 He earned a B.A. in English (in 1971) from the University of Iowa and an M.F.A. (in 1974) from the Iowa Writers' Workshop, where he also returned to teach.
 While at the Writers' Workshop, Johnson took classes from Raymond Carver.

 Career

-Johnson published his first book, a collection of poetry titled The Man Among Seals, in 1969 at the age of 19.
-He earned a measure of acclaim with the publication of his first novel, Angels, in 1983.
+Johnson published his first book, the poetry collection The Man Among Seals, in 1969 at the age of 19.
 In 1979, the Arizona Commission on the Arts and Humanities awarded him a fellowship, and he taught creative writing at the state prison in Florence, Arizona, from 1979 to 1981.
-This life-changing experience, in particular his work with two death-row inmates, impelled Johnson to finish Angels, a novel he had started years before.
+This life-changing experience, in particular his work with two death-row inmates, impelled Johnson to finish his debut novel Angels (1983).

 The Stars at Noon (1986), a spy thriller, follows an unnamed American woman during the Nicaraguan Revolution of 1984.
-It was adapted into the 2022 film Stars at Noon by director Claire Denis, starring Joe Alwyn and Margaret Qualley.
+It was adapted as a 2022 film'by Claire Denis, starring Joe Alwyn and Margaret Qualley.